 A Candle for the Devil is currently free to watch online in the UK and Ireland via the Talking Pictures website.
 Available until midnight on November 30, 2022.
 Here’s our previous coverage of the movie:

-A Candle for the Devil is a 1973 Spanish horror film directed by Eugenio Martín (Death at the Deep End of the Swimming Pool; Horror Express; Supernatural) from a screenplay co-written with Antonio Fos (The Cannibal Man; The Vampires’ Night Orgy).
+A Candle for the Devil is a 1973 Spanish horror film directed by Eugenio Martín (Supernatural; Death at the Deep End of the Swimming Pool; Horror Express; Requiem for a Gringo) from a screenplay co-written with Antonio Fos (The Cannibal Man; The Vampires’ Night Orgy).

 The movie stars Judy Geeson (10 Rillington Place; Doomwatch; Fear in the Night), Aurora Bautista, Esperanza Roy, Vic Winner (Horror Rises from the Tomb; Count Dracula’s Great Love), Lone Fleming (Tombs of the Blind Dead; Evil Eye; Wax), Blanca Estrada, Loreta Tovar and Julia Montserrat.